-The procedures below do not apply to reports alleging violations of this policy committed by visitors to campus or by former students, faculty, staff members, or third-party affiliates.
+The procedures below do not apply to reports alleging violations of this policy committed by visitors to campus or by former students, former faculty, former staff members, or former third-party affiliates.
 The procedures below also do not apply to Sexual Harassment that occurs outside the geographic boundaries of the United States.
-As indicated above, misconduct occurring outside of the jurisdiction of this policy may be addressed by other University policies, which may include but are not necessarily limited to the University's Policy on Institutional Equity.
+As indicated above, misconduct occurring outside of the jurisdiction of this policy may be addressed by other University policies, which may include but are not necessarily limited to the University's Policy on Discrimination, Harassment, and Sexual Misconduct

-The Office of Equity ("the Office") is responsible for handling reports alleging violations of this policy.
-University groups, including student groups, and departments are expected to report to the Office of Equity any concerns of Title IX Sexual Harassment of which they become aware, and are not to take independent action to seek to resolve any such concerns or reports.
+The Office of Civil Rights and Title IX Compliance ("the Office" or OCR) is responsible for handling reports alleging violations of this policy.
+University groups, including student groups, and departments are expected to report to the Office of Civil Rights and Title IX Compliance any concerns of Title IX Sexual Harassment of which they become aware, and are not to take independent action to seek to resolve any such concerns or reports.
 All reports will be handled in a prompt, fair, and impartial manner in accordance with Title IX, the Violence Against Women Act, the Illinois Preventing Sexual Violence in Higher Education Act, and other relevant laws and regulations, applicable University policies, and this process.
+Where this Policy is silent on a procedural issue, and no other applicable policy governs the issue, the Office of Civil Rights and Title IX Compliance has discretion to adopt sound practices.